lukecav/woocommerce-checkout-age-verification/readme.txt

 == Installation ==

-1. Upload the `woocommerce-checkout-age-verification` directory into `wp-content/plugins/`
+1. Upload the `woocommerce-checkout-age-verification.zip` directory into `wp-content/plugins/`
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. Use